Thai Tones: The 5 Tones Explained with Audio Examples · 2026

 How to Determine the Tone of a Thai Word

-This is an example of the steps you’ll go through to determine the tone of a Thai word:
+Here’s an example of the process you’ll go through for every word:

 2. Does it have a tone mark? — No

-3. Does it have a hard ending? – Yes – That means Middle Class with a Hard ending gets what tone? -LOW
+3. Does it have a hard ending? — Yes → Middle class + hard ending = Low tone

-Stick with the Middle Class drills until you can get through all words in under 5 minutes.
+1. Middle Class — Practice until you can finish all words in under 5 minutes.

-What I discovered back when doing these drills myself many years ago is that by knowing the rules and being able to almost instantly figure out the tone of a word allowed my brain to assign some sort of meaning to the different tones which my ears were struggling to distinguish.
-This combined with really mastering all the vowel shapes made Thai not only accessible, but actually pretty easy.
+When I did these drills years ago, I found that knowing the rules and being able to instantly figure out a word’s tone allowed my brain to assign meaning to tones my ears were still struggling to distinguish.
+That — combined with mastering the vowel shapes — made Thai not just accessible, but pretty easy.

-The only way to really master it all is to learn the script and all the tone rules associate with the Thai sound system.
-It’s totally possible to learn this on your own, but there are a number of rules to learn and it can seem very complex at first.
-If you like my approach of dividing things up into bite-sized chunks you may want to check out the Learn Thai Inner Circle program which covers everything you need to know in order to start reading and speaking Thai including the script, sound system and tone rules.
+It’s totally possible to learn this on your own, but there are a lot of rules and it can seem complex at first.
+If you like this bite-sized approach, the Learn Thai Inner Circle covers the full script, sound system, and tone rules.

 Here are a couple very common examples of Thai particles: